-Preparations were being done for the submission.
-Everyone had made their acts and believe it or not, they were truly fantastic.
-Everyone enjoyed watching each other.
-Their commercials had humor, creativity, team work and above all they loved it.
-A session by Shahzad Nawaz was followed after the submission and everyone was energized and gave him a standing applause.
+followed after the submission and everyone was energized and gave him a standing applause.
 Closing Ceremony was the last thing, the organizers and guests handed out the certificates, along with the final winners.
-CONDOLENCES The Management, Faculty and Students of Greenwich University join in condoling the sad demises of Father Mr Rab Nawaz, Communication Coordinator. on Sunday, December 13, 2009, Mother of Saba Khan, (BS22 1656) Father of Syed Imran Shah, (BS29 2312) on Saturday, February 27, 2010. and Father of Sajjad Ali Mughal, (BS30 2486) on Monday, March 29, 2010.
-The Staff and the management, of Greenwich University extend their heart-felt condolences to the bereaved families and pray to Almighty Allah to rest the departed souls in peace.
 Finally, the participants went for the last thing, which was the RUNG.
 Everyone enjoyed the rung where all the revenges were taken by pouring buckets of water on everyone.
 The participants were then dropped back to the central point.
 Last but not the least a big round of applause to the Organizers and facilitators who made this event possible.
 It was the team work that we could be able to pull such a big conference.
 A special thanks to Ms. Sharmeen Imtiaz Lari for supporting me throughout the entire planning process of RYLA.
-By: Komal Dawani BS26 1963 Ying Workshop accommodation of students to administrative details inside the Shah Abdul Latif University.
-SALU student volunteers did a wonderful job and truly reflected the Sindhi hospitality culture Abeer Afridi BS28 2257
+By: Komal Dawani BS26 1963 CONDOLENCES The Management, Faculty and Students of Greenwich University join in condoling the sad demises of Father of Mr Rab Nawaz, Communication Coordinator, on Sunday, December 13, 2009, Mother of Saba Khan, (BS22 1656) Father of Syed Imran Shah, (BS29 2312) on Saturday, February 27, 2010. and Father of Sajjad Ali Mughal, (BS30 2486) on Monday, March 29, 2010.
+The Staff and the management, of Greenwich University extend their heartfelt condolences to the bereaved families and pray to Almighty Allah to rest the departed souls in peace.